nmcbrown67/sedaro-fork/README.md

 1. Remove any temporary or .gitignored files/directories, such as `__pycache__`, `node_modules`, or any local virtual environments.
 2. Include a writeup as detailed in the **Goal** section above.
 If relevant to your solution, please include screenshots and/or a link to a video.
 3. Compress your entire `sedaro_nano` directory into a `.zip` file.
 4. Email your solution to kacie.neurohr@sedarotech.com and sebastian.welsh@sedarotech.com.
+Our mail server will often block submissions so we recommend sharing the .zip with us via a Google Drive link (or similar sharing service).

 ## Your Task

 Included in this directory is a tiny mockup of Sedaro's system.
-Though it technically comprises a full-stack app, there are _many_ areas in which it could improve.
+Though it technically comprises a full-stack app, there are _many_ areas in which it could be improved.

 **Review the files that make up Sedaro Nano, figure out how it works, and then add to it in whatever ways <u>best</u> show off your unique skills + creativity!**